2019 World Juniors: Canada Fails to Medal, But Show Goes On

 Russia got two goals from captain Klim Kostin and singles from Grigori Denisenko, Stepan Starkov, Alexander Alexeyev, Nikita Shashkov, Kirill Slepets and Ilya Morozov.
 Pyotr Kochetkov wasn’t tested a ton in the early stages but earned another win for Russia.

-Slovakia’s offence came from defencemen Martin Fehervary and Michal Ivan as well as Milos Roman, who plays for the WHL’s Vancouver Giants.
+Slovakia’s offence came from defencemen Martin Fehervary and Michal Ivan as well as forward Milos Roman, who plays for the WHL’s Vancouver Giants.